 SmugMug is better in terms of customization in this sense.
-The layout designing is somewhat a bit more like what you would come to expect from a true drag and drop designing interface.
+The layout design is somewhat, a bit more like what you would come to expect from a true drag-and-drop designing interface.
 You can do exactly that with the content blocks.
-Once the blocks are placed they integrate with the rest of the content automatically.
+Once the blocks are placed, they integrate with the rest of the content automatically.
 Nice!

-When it comes to Zenfolio branding is not that intrusive and you can remove their logo on your website much more easily compared to that on your SmugMug website.
-You don't have to buy the most expensive plan on Zenfolio in order to do that.
+When it comes to Zenfolio, branding is not that intrusive and you can remove their logo on your website much more easily compared to that on your SmugMug website.
+You don’t have to buy the most expensive plan on Zenfolio to do that.

 Zenfolio also has an elaborate pricing plan, just like SmugMug.
-Their pricing starts at $5 /mo billed annually.
-If you prefer to be billed monthly you will have to shell out an additional $24.
+Pricing starts at $5 /mo billed annually.
+If you prefer to be billed monthly, you will have to shell out an additional $24.

-For that price you will get unlimited uploads of photos and videos and your family and friends will get the option to place an order for prints.
-Incidentally, Zenfolio has a wider selected of printing labs under their platform.
+For that price, you will get unlimited uploads of photos and videos and your family and friends will get the option to place an order for prints.
+Incidentally, Zenfolio has a wider selection of printing labs under their platform.

-The next higher plan costing $20 per month when billed monthly and giving you savings of $96 plus the ability to sell your prints for a price.
-There is also a fee for selling on the platform which is lower than what SmugMug charges.
+The next higher plan costs $20 per month when billed monthly and gives you savings of $96 plus the ability to sell your prints for a price.
+There is also a fee for selling on the platform, which is lower than what SmugMug charges.
 In that respect, it is cheaper to get started on Zenfolio compared to SmugMug.

-When it comes to photo products the better.
-Thus if you want to sell stuff like mugs, t-shirts, calendars, keychains, stickers and stuff the more choices you have the easier it is to convince your customers.
-SmugMug does not give that large amount of choices and the option to host unique products and offerings.
+When it comes to photo products, the better.
+Thus, if you want to sell stuff like mugs, t-shirts, calendars, keychains, stickers, and stuff the more choices you have the easier it is to convince your customers.
+SmugMug does not give that large number of choices and the option to host unique products and offerings.
 This is something that you should consider before signing up with them.

-But if you need more options then integrating WordPress is the best solution.
-Thankfully, both Zenfolio and SmugMug has options to add WordPress to their website.
+But if you need more options, then integrating WordPress is the best solution.
+Thankfully, both Zenfolio and SmugMug have options to add WordPress to their website.
 Zenfolio here loses out to SmugMug because they offer fewer options.
 SmugMug has more integration choices.
 For more choices, you will have to make an additional payment.